astronomer/docs/learn/managing-dependencies.md

 ![Task Group Dependencies](/img/guides/managing-dependencies_tg_dependencies_1.png)

-You can also set dependencies between task groups, between tasks outside of a task group and tasks inside a task group and even between tasks in different (nested) task groups.
+You can also set dependencies between task groups, between tasks inside and out of task groups, and even between tasks in different (nested) task groups.

 The image below shows types of dependencies that can be set between tasks and task groups.
 You can find the code that created this DAG in a GitHub repository both for the [TaskFlow API](https://github.com/astronomer/webinar-task-groups/blob/main/dags/example_complex_dependencies_1.py) and [traditional version](https://github.com/astronomer/webinar-task-groups/blob/main/dags/example_complex_dependencies_2.py).